pri180/core-capstone/overview/overview.md

 ## Capstone Requirements

-The requirements for capstone are intentionally the most open-ended and vague you have received for a project.
+The requirements for capstone are intentionally open-ended and vague.
 First and foremost, this project is for you!
-If there is one goal to hold onto throughout the process of capstone, it is: **Your capstone should be something you will be proud to show off and something you will get to learn a lot from**.
-(Maybe that's two goals, but still short enough to remember, yeah?)

-For the sake of formalizing the ambiguity, so that you can know that your capstone is on track to "meet the requirements", here is a short list of requirements:
+For the sake of formalizing the ambiguity, and allowing yourself to feel successful and on track, here is a short list of requirements.

-- Student maintains communication with staff throughout capstone
+- Students should create a project proposal that includes:
+  - At least one input (i.e. specific user interactions, data)
+  - Identifying an ideal user
+  - At least one, ideally two, outputs (i.e. report, recommendation)
+- Students demonstrate learning a new technology
-- There is a code base for all relevant parts of the project on GitHub that the assigned PM (instructor) has access to
+- There is a code base for all relevant parts of the project on GitHub that the assigned PM has access to
-- The project represents learning new technology in some way
+- Weekly 1:1 with PM to ensure consistent communication
+- If relevant, deployment is encouraged.
+This will be decided between you and your 1:1 instructor during the project proposal process.
-- Student presents their Capstone project to an audience
+- Student presents their capstone project to C15 and Ada community
-- If relevant, the project is deployed on the internet
-  - A couple examples of projects where this isn't relevant are mobile app projects that don't have a backend and hardware projects.
-There are of course many other examples.
-If you're uncertain whether deployment is a relevant requirement for your project, we welcome you to check-in with an instructor!

 ## Things You Need to Do